Russell-Waterhouse/blog/content/post/one_language_challenge.md

 I feel like I hiked all around the foothills of that mountain, but never truly went for the summit.
-What better time to do that, with all the learning and growing I've done since university.
+What better time to do that, with all the learning and growing I've done since university?

 ### 4. Escape from Dependency Hell